 The prom can be an exciting and stressful time in a teen’s life.
 However, it becomes even more stressful for a group of parents when their daughters form a sex pact.
-The young girls have been friends since they were children and decided to make a pact that they will all lose their virginity on prom night.
+The young girls have been friends since they were children and they have decided to make a pact to each lose their virginity on prom night.
 Little do they realize, one of the girls left their group chat open on their laptop and their parents now know their intentions.

-Lisa (Leslie Mann) is struggling with the realization that her daughter (Kathryn Newton) will soon be going off to college and leaving her all alone.
-Mitchell (John Cena) has always seen himself as his daughter’s hero and is struggling with the realization that his daughter (Geraldine Viswanathan) has grown up and is becoming a young woman.
-Hunter (Ike Barinholtz) is struggling with the fact that, after his divorce, he is not as close with his daughter (Gideon Adlon) as he once was and she can‘t even stand the sight of him.
-Lisa, Mitchell, and Hunter have their own issues but they end up making a pact of their own (to block their daughters).
+Lisa (Leslie Mann) is struggling with the fact that her daughter (Kathryn Newton) will soon be going off to college, leaving her all alone.
+Mitchell (John Cena) has always seen himself as his daughter’s hero, and he is struggling with the fact that his daughter (Geraldine Viswanathan) has grown up and she is quickly becoming a young woman.
+Hunter (Ike Barinholtz) is struggling with the fact that he has not been as close with his daughter (Gideon Adlon) as he once was before the divorce, as well as the fact that his daughter can hardly stand the sight of him.
+Lisa, Mitchell, and Hunter each have their own issues, but when they learn of their daughters' pact, they decide to form a pact of their own, a pact whose only goal is to block their daughters from fulfilling theirs.

 The Pros & Cons